 Why Are People Filing Testosterone Lawsuits?

-The claims being made in testosterone lawsuits range from design defects and failure to warn about the potentially dangerous complications testosterone could cause, to negligence and breach of warranty, both express and implied.
+The claims range from design defects and failure to warn about the potentially dangerous complications testosterone could cause, to negligence and breach of warranty, both express and implied.
 Other claims include false marketing efforts, such as marketing testosterone treatments for off-label uses not approved by the U.S. Food and Drug Administration (FDA).
-Specific claims are made by each individual, as various people have experienced different problems with testosterone therapy.
+Specific claims were made in each individual lawsuit, as various people have experienced different problems with testosterone therapy.

 Testosterone Products and Companies Being Sued